Prediction Markets

 • Stick to legal and regulated platforms with protections for your funds and data.
 Nothing can justify putting either at risk, as the big players offer more than enough markets to trade.

 • Diversify your trades.
 Don’t put all your eggs in one basket.
-Allocate your funds across your interests while sticking to your budget.
+Allocate your funds to your interests while staying within your budget.

 • Avoid chasing losses.
 Losing trades are not fun, but it’s par for the course in prediction markets and elsewhere.
 Chasing those losses to recoup rarely ends well, and could be a sign that you need a refresher on responsible practices.